How To Repair Fiber Cement Siding With 6 Steps

 Clean the Damaged Area

-Proper preparation is essential for a successful repair.
+Proper preparation is essential for a successful fiber cement siding repair.
 Clean the damaged area with a soft brush or cloth to remove dirt, debris, and any loose material.
 For cracks or holes, use a vacuum or compressed air to ensure the space is clean and ready for the patching compound.
 This step ensures that the repair materials adhere properly.

 Patch Cracks and Small Holes